 “We are traveling again,” a recent update on our Facebook page read.
 Whereas in a typical year we take a day or a day-and-half to drive down Interstate 5 to northern California for Christmas, this year we’re taking a week to do so, stopping in various places along the way, mostly on the Pacific Ocean coast (in Oregon we’ll have overnighted in Eugene, Sunset Bay State Park near Coos Bay, Gold Beach, Alfred Loeb State Park near Brookings; in California in Arcata and Fort Bragg).
 So whereas normally it’s just a drive, the extra time and stopping in order to stay overnight and sightsee allow us to call it a road trip.

-For decades now the car has been the quintessential way to experience America.
+For decades now the wheels have been the quintessential way to experience America (even if you don’t live in the US, you can road trip with a car or an RV rental).
 A vast system of freeways, highways, and roads that stitch the country together can take you practically anywhere.
 The act of driving brings home in a visceral way the size of the country: in the time it takes to drive from Portland to San Francisco you can drive the length of my native Slovakia or, put differently, by area you can fit five Slovakias into Oregon.

 On my first visit to the US, in the summer of 1996, I took a month-long road trip from Boston to Los Angeles to Seattle (I returned to New York City by bus, 72 hours nonstop).
 A day never felt so long and tedious as when driving through the corn fields of Kansas, life never as exciting as when crossing the Rockies and through Monument Valley on to the Grand Canyon.